att-innovate/charmander/docs/SETUPNODES.md

 ### Default Configuration, 4 Node Cluster

-The script by default creates 4 nodes (master1, slave1 ..
-3), and the analytics node is set to slave1.
+The script by default creates a 4 node cluster (master1, slave1 ..
+3).
+Slave1 will host the analytics stack and slave2 and slave 3
+become lab nodes.
 The default configuration is defined in `cluster.yml`.

     # Mesos cluster configurations